 Cash from operations

-Cash from operations was 27% lower than in 2009 mainly due to higher working capital requirements relating to increased inventory levels and a reduction in accounts payable.
-Not including working capital requirements, our operating cash flows in the year were up $2 million.
-See note 19 to the financial statements.
+Cash from operations was 8% lower than in 2012 mainly due to working capital requirements largely offset by higher profits in the uranium business and the addition of NUKEM.
+Not including working capital requirements, our operating cash flows in the year were up $103 million.
+See note 24 to the financial statements.

 Cash used in investing includes acquisitions and capital spending.

 On January 9, 2013, we completed the acquisition of NUKEM by paying a total of $140 million (US) and assuming its net debt of $111 million (US).
 In the third quarter of 2013, as part of our strategy to focus on projects that provide the most certainty in the near term, we divested our interests in Argentina and Peru and recorded a loss of $15 million.

 On January 30, 2014, we signed an agreement with BPC Generation Infrastructure Trust to sell our 31.6% limited partnership interest in BPLP and related entities for $450 million.
 The effective date for the sale is December 31, 2013.
 We expect to realize an after tax gain of approximately $129 million on this divestiture.